RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

 For the most part, `EnzymaticMover`s work like any other `Mover`, and any of the three main Rosetta interfaces can be used.
-The major difference is that an `EnzymaticMover` relies on the presence of enzyme data in the database. **If you wish to use an `EnzymaticMover` for a particular enzyme ensure that the data for that enzyme is presence in the database!** (See below for example enzyme data files.)
+The major difference is that an `EnzymaticMover` relies on the presence of enzyme data in the database. **If you wish to use an `EnzymaticMover` for a particular enzyme, ensure that the data for that enzyme is presence in the database!** (See below for example enzyme data files.)